rrooggiieerr/homeassistant-benqprojector/README.md

 ## Protocol

 BenQ projectors and flat panels with a serial port can support one of three protocols.
-This integration supports projectors which are of the L, P, T, W and X series but probably also others.
+This integration supports BenQ projectors in the L, P, T, W and X series, and likely others.

 This integration works if your projector supports the following command structure: